swcarpentry/git-novice/instructors.md

     primarily because of GitHub's growing popularity:
     CVS and Subversion are now seen as legacy systems, and Mercurial isn't nearly as widely used in the sciences right now.

+*   One thing that has caused confusion comes up when recovering old versions towards the end of [the first topic](01-backup.html).
+    If, instead of doing `$ git checkout f22b25e mars.txt`,
+    someone does `$ git checkout f22b25e`,
+    they wind up in the "detached HEAD" state and confusion abounds.
+    It's then possible to keep on committing, but things like `git push origin master` a bit later will not give easily comprehensible results.
+    It also makes it look like commits can be lost.

 ## Text Editor